m1griffin/arrayfunc/README.rst

 Release History
 ===============

+* 5.0.0 - The main focus of this release has been adding SIMD acceleration support to the ARMv7 platform  (e.g. Raspberry Pi 3).
+Also added SIMD support to 'lshift' and 'rshift' on x86-64 and ARM.
+Changed arrayparamsbase to fix compiler warning on newer versions of GCC, but no change in actual operation.
+Updated supported OS versions tested, and added OpenBSD to supported platform list.
 * 4.3.1 - Numerous performance inprovements through the use of SIMD acceleration in many functions.
 See the documentation to see which functions are affected.
 Restrictions on the use of